dinde451/jarr.d1/Jarulfs_Guide.md

 weapon damage.
 The character damage is based on your character’s stats and can be calculated with the formulas below.
 To that damage you add the damage of any weapon, or weapons in the case of the Bard, you have equipped.
-For information about damage from spells, see chapter 4.
+For information about damage from spells, see CHAPTER_LINK_magic.

 Bow character damage